rspears74/ToastNotifications/README.md

 # ToastNotifications v2
 #### Toast notifications for WPF

-ToastNotifications allows to create and display rich notifications in WPF applications.
+ToastNotifications allows you to create and display rich notifications in WPF applications.
 It's highly configurable with set of built-in options like positions, behaviours, themes and many others.
 It's extendable, it gives you possibility to create custom and interactive notifications in simply manner.